How to Get Medicare While Working?

 Example: Transitioning the Right Way

 Consider Michelle, age 66, who works for a company with 35 employees.
-At 65, she enrolled in Medicare Part A but delayed Part B because her employer coverage was strong.
-Two years later, when she retired, she used her SEP to enroll in Part B and a supplement plan.
-Because she acted on time, Michelle avoided late penalties and had no lapse in coverage — all while saving money by comparing low-cost Medicare plans for retirees.
+At 65, she enrolled in Part A but delayed Part B because her employer coverage remained primary and was strong.
+Two years later, when she retired, she used her SEP to enroll in Part B and then compared plans to find a fit that matched her doctors and budget.
+Because she acted on time, Michelle avoided late penalties and had no lapse in coverage—while also saving money by reviewing low-cost Medicare plans for retirees.

 Estimate Your Medicare Costs